 It has never been easy to be a Christian in the Holy Land

-In these challenging times in the Middle East, Christians are experiencing unique hardships.
+In these challenging times in the Middle East, Christians are experiencing unique hardships, made all the worse due to the pandemic.
 We have an opportunity to help them through the Holy Land Collection.

 Christians in the Holy Land face special challenges